icub-tech-iit/training-programming-best-practices/TRAINING.md

  :pushpin: **Siemens's approach to non-regression tests (2010).**
  <img src="img/coke.jpg" width="300"/>
- One of the most important clients of Siemens in Genoa was the Coca-cola company.
+ One of the most important customers of Siemens in Genoa was the Coca-cola company.
  The company wanted always new features, very well paid.
 Siemens was releasing new versions one after the other testing only the new features.
  A simple bug due to the addition of a new feature, but in a very old and important part of the code, stopped two factories for 1 week.
  Siemens in the end lost its client.